 VAL centers are handicapped accessible.
 Our teachers are trained educators who can accommodate a variety of learning styles in classroom and other instructional settings.
 However, learners may request reasonable accommodations for specific disabilities.
-Please talk with your teacher, advisor, or student support specialist if you think you qualify for an accommodation or modification in instruction or testing.
+Please talk with your teacher if you think you qualify for an accommodation or modification in instruction or testing.